orthecreedence/cl-async/README.md

 experience by using the git version of this library and the git version of [the libevent2 bindings](https://github.com/orthecreedence/cl-libevent2).

+__NOTE:__ In the latest Quicklisp release, CFFI was upped from 0.10.x to 0.11.0.
+This version generates a bunch of type/deprecation warnings with the Quicklisp version of cl-libevent2.
+If you get warnings about `(:STRUCT LE::TIMEVAL)` then grab the latest git version of [cl-libevent2](https://github.com/orthecreedence/cl-libevent2), which should fix these issues.
+You may also have to clear your ASDF cache after doing this.

 ### [Documentation](http://orthecreedence.github.com/cl-async/documentation)
 Please see the [cl-async website](http://orthecreedence.github.com/cl-async) for full documentation, examples, etc.